-GAIN - The gain control sets the graph's overall sensitivity to echoes.
-Generally, higher gain means that more fish and structure are shown.
+- Note: A timer function prevents the alarm from chiming too often. - GAIN The gain control sets the graph's overall sensitivity to echoes.
+Generally, a higher gain number means that more fish and structure are shown.
 Lowering the gain may help reduce interference caused by trolling motors and other sources of noise.

 Operation: Press the Menu button until GAIN appears.
-Use the $\uparrow$ and $\checkmark$ buttons to set the gain, then press the $\rightarrow$ button to clear the menu.
+Use the \uparrow and \checkmark buttons to set the gain, then press the \rightarrow button to clear the menu.

-- Tip: Use as much gain or as little gain as you want, but remember that the bottom depth readout may not work under all settings. - scc The screen clutter control is used to reduce noise and interference on the graph.
-Sources of interference may include surface clutter caused by wind chop and other air churned into the water.
-Turn SCC on if this interference becomes so severe that the 1250 interprets it as the bottom reading.

-Operation: Press the Menu button until scc appears.
-Use the $\uparrow$ and $\checkmark$ buttons to turn it on or off, then press the $\rightarrow$ button to clear the menu.

-Tip: Turning on the screen clutter control may inhibit shallow-water bottom readings.

-BOTTOM RANGE - The bottom range control allows you to set how deep the bottom graph will display.
+- Tip: Use as much gain or as little gain as you want, but remember that the bottom depth readout may not work under all settings. - SURFACE The surface clutter control is used to reduce interference at the top of the graph that can be caused by wind chop and other air churned into the water.
+Turn the surface clutter control on if this interference becomes so severe that the 3310 interprets it as the bottom reading. - Operation: Press the Menu button until SURFACE appears.
+Use the ↑ and ↓ buttons to turn it on or off, then press the → button to clear the menu. - Note: Turning on the surface clutter control may inhibit shallow-water bottom readings. - BOTTOM RANGE The bottom range control allows you to set how deep the bottom graph will display.
 The bottom range is displayed in the upperright and lower-right corners of the graph (see Figure 4).

-In automatic mode, the 1250 sets the graph range to graph from the water surface down to just below the bottom.
+In automatic mode, the 3310 sets the graph range to graph from the water surface down to just below the bottom.

-A This symbol in the upper-right corner of the display indicates automatic range mode.
+↑ This symbol in the upper-right corner of the display indicates automatic range mode.